minarashidi/transfer-service/README.md

 #### Logs
-For logging, using Logback and configuring it for different log formats based on the logback_appenders property to use
+For logging, using Logback and configuring it for different log formats based on the logback_appenders property to use:
 - LogstashEncoder for JSON formatting
 - Custom pattern for non-JSON formatting